 A Mark of Quality Assurance and Reassurance

-Vegetarians, who have committed to excluding meat, poultry and fish from their diet, represent the next largest segment of the kosher consumer (38% according to the Lubicom survey).
-The STAR-K symbol, or the STAR-K symbol in conjunction with the ‘Pareve’ designation, guarantees that a particular product contains no meat, dairy, or poultry derivative and is therefore suitable for vegetarian use.
+According to a Lubicom survey, vegetarians, who have committed to excluding meat, poultry and fish from their diet, represent the next largest segment of the kosher consumer.
+The STAR-K symbol, or the STAR-K symbol in conjunction with the ‘Pareve’ designation, guarantees that the product contains no meat, dairy, or poultry derivative and is therefore suitable for vegetarian use.

-Muslim Consumers Millions of Muslims throughout the world follow a dietary regimen similar to the kosher code.
+Millions of Muslims throughout the world follow a dietary regimen similar to the kosher code.
 Since they recognize that food products bearing a kosher symbol conform to the requirements of Halal, foods certified as kosher have a broad appeal to Muslims.
 The countless inquiries from the Islamic community attest to the attention given to the kosher symbol on packaging of a broad variety of products.
-Muslims currently constitute approximately 16% of the “kosher” market.
-The Jewish Market Religious Jews represent a small fraction of the overall kosher market in the United States, comprising only 8% of the 12 million Americans who regularly shop kosher.
+Muslims currently constitute a sizeable chunk of the “kosher” market.

 Celiac and Other Gluten-Restricted Diets